Basic Numerical Methods

 - Lecture 9 - Numerical integration (quadrature): trapezoidal rule, Simpson rule, Romberg extrapolation, Gauss quadrature (Exercise 09 PDF, Solutions 09 PDF)

-- Lecture 10 - Numerical differentiation: finite difference methods, Romberg extrapolation, Initial value problems of ordinary differential equations, the explicit Euler scheme (Exercise 10 PDF)
+- Lecture 10 - Numerical differentiation: finite difference methods, Romberg extrapolation, Initial value problems of ordinary differential equations, the explicit Euler scheme (Exercise 10 PDF, Solutions 10 PDF)

-- Lecture 14 - Partial differential equations 1, method of lines, parabolic problems (diffusion), hyperbolic problems (waves)
+- Lecture 14 - Partial differential equations 1: parabolic problems, elliptic problems (Exercise 13 PDF, Solutions 13 PDF)